brian-j-smith/Mamba.jl/doc/index.rst

 	* Directed acyclic graph representations of models.
 	* Arbitrary blocking of model parameters and designation of block-specific samplers.
 	* Samplers that can be used with the included simulation engine or apart from it.
-	* NEW: Automatic parallel execution of parallel chains on multi-processor systems.
+	* Automatic parallel execution of parallel MCMC chains on multi-processor systems.
+	* NEW: Restarting of chains.
 	* Command-line access to all package functionality, including its simulation API.
 	* Tools for convergence diagnostics and posterior inference.
 	* Run-time performance on par with compiled MCMC software.